NREL/alfalfa/README.md

 ## Developer Documentation

 We are currently working on increasing our developer documentation.
 See how to run the tests on the [GitHub wiki](https://github.com/NREL/alfalfa/wiki/Running-Tests).
-For realeasing, see the wiki's [release instructions](https://github.com/NREL/alfalfa/wiki/Release-Instructions).
+For releasing, see the wiki's [release instructions](https://github.com/NREL/alfalfa/wiki/Release-Instructions).

 # Related Repositories